balancer/docs-v3/docs/concepts/router/technical.md

 The Router and Vault interact in a back and forth manner to achieve the intended outcome of liquidity or query operations.
 ![Router Vault interaction](/images/router-vault.png)

 Every user interaction going through the Router follows the same pattern of execution flow.
-The elegance of `lock` wrapping the transaction in a Vault context is further explained in the [transient accounting](../vault/transient-accounting.md) section
+The elegance of `unlock` wrapping the transaction in a Vault context is further explained in the [transient accounting](../vault/transient-accounting.md) section

-1. The Router calls `lock` on the Vault, allowing access to protected state-changing functions that perform token [accounting](../vault/transient-accounting.md) by triggering the `transient` modifier.
-This pushes the current caller on a list of `_lockers` where only one handler is allowed to interact at any given moment to ensure no operations are overlapping.
+1. The Router calls `unlock` on the Vault, allowing access to protected state-changing functions that perform token [accounting](../vault/transient-accounting.md) by triggering the `transient` modifier.
 You can think of this step as the Router opening a tab with the Vault and any operation on the Vault will attribute to that tab.
 2. The Router executes a hook function (ie: `swapSingleTokenHook`) which calls the Vault's primitives (ie: `swap`).
-These operations add debt or credit to the handler's tab with the Vault.
+These operations add debt or credit tab the Vault manages.
-3. To finalize the user operation, the Router needs to settle outstanding debt which the Vault attributed to the Router during the execution of `swap`.
+3. To finalize the user operation, the outstanding debts & credits need to be settled, which was accrued during `swap`.
+In the case of the Balancer Router, the Router is the account settling the debt.
 If debt & credit is not settled, the transaction will revert.
 This step closes out the tab opened with the Vault in step 1.